What is a Family Limited Partnership

 If constructed and managed correctly, the Family Limited Partnership can be a powerful tool for high-net-worth families.
 Interested in learning more?
 Schedule a meeting with one of our advisors to see if FLPs are right for your situation.

 When we say there is a “real” business involved, we don’t mean that you have to start a new business.
 In fact, most FLPs are created to take ownership of an existing business or investment real estate.
 Whether you already own a manufacturing, distribution, or services company or own several real estate investments, you can transfer ownership into the FLP to take advantage of its key benefits.

 Understanding the Family Limited Partnership

 Here’s how it typically works.
-On day one, you have an attorney create a partnership.
+On day one, you have an attorney create a Family Limited Partnership agreement.
 There needs to be at least one general partner and one limited partner, but typically, there are several limited partners.
 To activate the partnership, you would transfer your ownership of your business or investment real estate into the partnership in exchange for all the general and limited partnership shares.
 On day two, you would own 100% of the partnership, which now owns 100% of your business or investment real estate.

-General vs. Limited Partners
+General vs. Limited Partnership Interests

 General Partners – General partners in a Family Limited Partnership are responsible for the management of the partnerships and its assets.
 They control management of the partnership very similarly to how a business owner controls his or her company.
-The general partners have unlimited liability for debts incurred by the partnership, but there are ways for general partners to protect themselves against liability.
+The general partners have unlimited liability for debts incurred by the partnership agreement, but there are ways for general partners to protect themselves against liability.
 The general partners can be paid a salary just as a business owner is paid a salary.